duncanbradley/thesis/Chapters/reproducibility.md

 ### Experiment Resources

 In experimental psychology, sharing stimuli and experiment scripts is another important aspect of transparent research practice [@klein_practical_2018].
 All data visualisations shown to participants, along with all code used to generate those visualisations, has been made available.
 Experiments were programmed using PsychoPy, which developed as a tool for conducting open and reproducible research [@peirce_psychopy2_2019].
-The underlying technology is open source, the experiment scripts use non-proprietary file formats, and the ability to specify particular software versions avoids new releases breaking older code.
+The underlying technology is open-source, the experiment scripts use non-proprietary file formats, and the ability to specify particular software versions avoids new releases breaking older code.
 Its integration with GitLab version control software means that each experiment is packaged in a public online repository.
 An entire project’s resources can be downloaded to a local machine, and an interactive version of the experiment can be run online.

 ## Conclusion